hedrergudene/nerfit/README.md

 ### Training arguments

-We have built a simple wrapper around `transformers` objects to save tons of time of writing boilerplate code; the usage is pretty simple:
+We have built a simple wrapper around `transformers` objects to save tons of time of writing boilerplate code; the usage is pretty simple, just follow the example with the artifacts we provide in the `tests` section:

 ```python
 # Libraries